Victoria University

 Transport

 All of our campuses are easy to get to by public transport.
 Our Footscray Park, St Albans and Werribee campuses have parking available on campus, or are a short walk from the train stations nearby.
-If you are leaving the St Albans or Footscray Park/Footscray Nicholson campuses after business hours, we offer free shuttle bus services to the local train station.
+If you are leaving the St Albans or Footscray campuses after business hours, we offer free shuttle bus services to the local train station.

 VUHQ